Alcohol-based hand rub

 - When hands are visibly soiled

-- After caring for patients with Clostridium difficile, norovirus, or diarrhea.
+- After caring for patients with Clostridioides difficile, norovirus, or diarrhea.